Vicky Psarakis

-Vicky Psarakis (born June 22, 1988) is an American singer, best known as the former vocalist of the Canadian heavy metal band The Agonist.
-She joined the band in 2014, replacing original vocalist and co-founder Alissa White-Gluz.
-With The Agonist, she released two EPs, titled Disconnect Me and Days Before The World Wept, as well as three albums titled Eye of Providence, Five and Orphans.
-In 2021, she launched a new band called Sicksense.
+Vicky Psarakis (born June 22, 1988) is an American singer, best known as the vocalist of American nu metal band Sicksense.
+She was the former vocalist of the Canadian heavy metal band The Agonist from 2014 to 2023.
+In 2021, she launched the band, Sicksense.
 She has also worked on other projects like E.V.E and Rage of Romance.
 Psarakis also voices Ada Wong in the asymmetrical horror video game Dead By Daylight.

 Personal life

 Psarakis was born in Chicago to Greek parents.
 She moved to Greece at the age of 10.

 She has a YouTube channel where she mainly uploads vocal covers.
 In August 2020, she joined creator platform Patreon.
 In early 2021, she also started streaming on Twitch.

 Psarakis provided spoken word vocals for one track on Epica's 2021 album Omega.

 She's married to Stuck Mojo vocalist Robby Fonts who is also her Sicksense bandmate.